-There are also pancakes and the much famed Norwegian royale on offer if you’re not on a paleo diet.
+There are also pancakes and the much-famed Norwegian royale on offer if you’re not on a paleo diet.
 What better way to enjoy a quiet afternoon of reading than with the company of an amazing brunch, right?

-New in town, Free the Robot is a brunch place that is set to change the CBD’s F&B scene.
-With its quirky decor and concept, one would be surprised that Free the Robot serves more than just coffee.
-Usually, a place for studying or quiet afternoons, Free the Robot is bustling with customers eager to get their brunch during weekday lunch hours.
+New in town, Free The Robot is a brunch place that is set to change the CBD’s F&B scene.
+With its quirky decor and concept, one would be surprised that Free The Robot serves more than just coffee.
+Usually, a place for studying or quiet afternoons, Free The Robot is bustling with customers eager to get their brunch during weekday lunch hours.

-Free the Robot: 118 Telok Ayer Street Singapore 068587 | Opening Hours: Closed on Mondays and Sundays; Tues – Sat, 8.30am – 4.30pm| Tel: +65 6438 1836 | Website
+Free The Robot: 118 Telok Ayer Street Singapore 068587 | Tel: +65 6438 1836 | Opening Hours: 8.30am – 4.30pm (Tues to Sat), Closed on Mon & Sun | Website

 Run by a young couple who aim to provide quality comfort food that will not hurt your wallet, Common Chefs Cafe serves dishes that will keep you coming back for more.

-The Rich Man ($16) comes with two buttery brioche buns sandwiching a homemade chorizo patty, sauteed mushrooms, smoked cheddar, caramelised onions and truffle scrambled eggs.
+The Rich Man (S$16) comes with two buttery brioche buns sandwiching a homemade chorizo patty, sauteed mushrooms, smoked cheddar, caramelised onions and truffle scrambled eggs.
 A pitcher of nacho cheese sauce is also served with it (talk about hearty!).

 The crispy tater tots were a delight—perfectly crispy little pockets of joy.
 The truffle taste really came through in the eggs as well, so you know they’re not using any of that cheap, fake stuff.
 The portion of nacho cheese sauce was huge and it was almost too much for the entire dish.
 Almost.

-weekend brunch.
-Scratch that, a restaurant and bar that serves outstanding brunch.
+Fresh Fruits Lab is a restaurant and bar that serves outstanding weekend brunch.
 Located along Changi Road, it may be harder to get to since it’s not near the MRT but it is definitely worth the hassle.

 Atlas Coffeehouse serves brunch in generous portions for a reasonable price.
-Most of their brunch options are less than $20!
+Most of their brunch options are less than S$20!
 Atlas Coffeehouse also plays around with brunch flavours from the East and the West so depending on your preference, there is something for anyone and everyone.

 For those who have a preference for Asian food.
-The Salmon Soba Noodles ($18) may be seen strange to have so early in the morning but at Atlas, it’s never too early to have soba!
+The Salmon Soba Noodles (S$18) may be seen strange to have so early in the morning but at Atlas, it’s never too early to have soba!
 Topped with a crispy fried egg, this dish is lovely to start your morning with.
 With a huge slab of flaky salmon too, you’re bound to have a huge smile on your face for the rest of the day.

-Atlas Coffeehouse: 6 Duke’s Road, Singapore 268886 | Opening Hours: Closed on Mondays; Tues – Sun, 8am – 7pm | Tel: +65 6314 2674 | Website
+Atlas Coffeehouse: 6 Duke’s Road, Singapore 268886 | Tel: +65 6314 2674 | Opening Hours: 8am – 7pm (Tues to Sun), Closed on Mon | Website

 Yet another spot to satisfy brunch cravings, Fuel Plus+ is found in a quiet neighbourhood of Telok Blangah at the foot of Mount Faber.
 While many brunch places have menus that lack variety and imagination, Fuel Plus+ is a delightful exception that is worth a visit.